xuankimtran/docs-1/pages/katalon-studio/docs/spy-web-utility.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-web-utility/KS-Web-element-right-click.png" width=70% alt="Right-click on web element">

-2. In the inspector window, the selected element will be highlighted, indicating the target element's location in the HTML DOM.
+2. In the inspector window, the selected element is highlighted, indicating the target element's location in the HTML DOM.
 Right-click on the highlighted line and select **Copy > Copy XPath** or **Copy Selector**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-web-utility/KS-Web-element-copy-XPath.png" width=70% alt="Copy XPath">

-3. Navigate back to the **Object Spy** window and paste into **Selected Locator** or **Object Properties** section.
+3. Navigate to the **Object Spy** window and paste into **Selected Locator** or **Object Properties** section.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-web-utility/KS-Object-Spy-paste-XPath.png" width=70% alt="Paste XPath into Selected Locator section">

-4. Click Verify and Highlight button to check if Katalon Studio can locate the object.
+4. Click the **Verify and Highlight** button to check if Katalon Studio can locate the object.

 5. Once finished, click **Save** to add the object to **Object Repository** as normal.